Pre-medical students who want to approach the MCAT, specifically the CARS section of the exam, strategically.

 See answer for question above.

-Yes.
-First installment is $483.33 to be paid at enrollment.
-Then two installments of $483.33 every two weeks.
+Yes. $145 per week for 10 weeks.
+First installment is charged at enrollment.
 Students who enroll via installment planning are required to pay for the entire course even if they do not attend all of the sessions.
-It is a contractual agreement.
+It is a contractual agreement in which they are reserving their spot for the entirety of the course.

 My courses are usually filled a week before the start date.
 I recommend enrolling early to ensure a spot.
 Please look for the "Course Status" section of the course you're interested in.
 If the status is "open" there are still spots available.
 If the status is "closed" the course has been filled to capacity.